directus-labs/guest-authoring/a-short-introduction-to-kubernetes/index.md

 ## StatefulSets

-When Deployments normally doesn't should be used for a pod that use a state, like a database, you need something that should be used for that, here is when you should use StatefulSet.
-Where a Deployment could normally just replace a pod, a StatefulSet needs either several replicas, or need to be deleted before it is replaced.
-Deletion of a pod, doesn't mean you loose your data, as long you are saving that data to a persistent volume.
+Deployments are suitable for stateless applications or microservices where instances of the application can be treated as interchangeable, and manages rolling updates and rollback strategies seamlessly, ensuring that your application remains available during updates.

+For databases, you need something else, there is when you use a StatefulSet.
+StatefulSets are designed for stateful applications that require stable, unique network identifiers, and persistent storage for each pod.

 ```yaml{2}
 apiVersion: apps/v1